swdavey/wphol/mds_enable_ha.md

 <details>
 <summary>Task 1 - Enable High Availability  </summary>

-1. We continue to work in the OCI Dashboard
+1. Go to the OCI Dashboard

-2. Navigate to MySQL HeatWave database instances
+2. Navigate to the MySQL HeatWave database instances page.
+Make sure you are in the correct compartment for your database instance.

     ![OCI Burger menu for MySQL HeatWave Database instances](./images/./OCI-burger_menu-databases-db_system.png)

-3. Click now on your instance name "MySQLInstance" to see the details.
+3. In the row that displays your database instance you will see that HA is not enabled.

     ![OCI MySQL HeatWave Database Service instances list](./images/./OCI-mds-instances-list.png)

-4. Please note that HA is not enabled.
-Click "enable"
+4. To enable HA click on your database instance's name and then in its details page click on the More Actions menu and select the "Enable High Availability" option.

     ![OCI MySQL HeatWave Database Service instance details](./images/./OCI-mds-instance_details.png)